 As new roomies find out pretty quickly, bingo games are social places which are super friendly and filled with high-spirited friendships.

-You'll find that other roomies are always pleased for each other and happy to see others winning.
+You'll find that other roomies are always pleased with each other and happy to see others winning.
 At the end of the day, everyone is playing against the house and not directly against each other, so you'll only ever find good-natured banter and strong support for fellow roomies.

 A good way to get started in the bingo chat rooms is to wish everyone luck at the start of a game by typing GL.